Plundered Torah Finials Restored | A Shattered World

 Bertha and Jakob had two daughters, Pauline and Chana.
 In 1927, Chana married Jacob Bühler, and they had two children, Ilse and Ernst.
 In October 1938, Jacob Bühler managed to leave Germany for America, avoiding by one month the traumatic experiences of the Kristallnacht pogrom and the plundering and destruction of the synagogue on Essenwein St., including the disappearance of the Torah finials that Bertha and Jakob had so lovingly donated.

 From the United States, Jacob Bühler organized emigration permits for his wife and children, who were living in Nuremberg together with Bertha and Jakob at the time.
 Jacob was unable to obtain emigration permits for his parents-in-law, and on 10 September 1942, they were deported from Nuremberg to Theresienstadt.
 Jakob Weinschenk perished in Theresienstadt on the 1st of March, 1943.
 Bertha, who celebrated her 75th birthday in Theresienstadt, (see accompanying photo), survived the Shoah.
-Bertha’s testimony relates that when a Nazi officer in Theresienstadt asked for volunteers to go by train to Switzerland, she and the others presumed it was yet another ruse by the Nazis, but that she volunteered anyway because she wanted the nightmare to end.
+Bertha’s testimony relates that when a Nazi officer in Theresienstadt asked for volunteers to go by train to Switzerland, she and the others presumed it was yet another ruse by the Nazis, but that she volunteered anyway.
 To her surprise, in February 1945 the train arrived in St. Gallen, Switzerland and Bertha went on to be reunited with her daughter in the United States.
 Her elder daughter, Pauline, who was living in France, survived the war with her son Herbert.
 Pauline’s other son Martin was murdered in Auschwitz in 1942.

 In 2003, Ralf Rossmeisel, a German researcher who had received the Torah finials from a house-clearing contractor, discovered that the finials had been preserved by a German woman who worked in a smelting plant in Fuerth.
 Rossmeissel managed to track down the descendants of Bertha and Jakob Weinschenk, and returned the Torah finials to the Buehler and Simkowitz families.
 After using the finials at many religious ceremonies in the United States, the families eventually decided to donate them to the Synagogue in Yad Vashem where they would serve as a living tribute to the continuity of Jewish life despite the Holocaust.